 Online Re-registration for returning families through the AERIES Parent Portal will be open from July 9 - October 31, 2018.
 This portal will only be open for students who have attended a Hemet Unified school during the 2017-18 school year.

 If you are new or returning to Hemet Unified for the 2018-19 school year, you must enroll at the Centralized Registration Office during business hours.
-We are currently accepting Kindergarten and Transitional Kindergarten packets only.
-Grades 1-12 enrollments will be accepted beginning May 1, 2018.
-Kindergarten packets are available at each elementary school, in our office, or online at the Hemet Unified School District website.
+We are currently accepting packets for all grades.
+Packets are available at our office, or online at the Hemet Unified School District website.

 Need a Transcript?

 If you graduated in the past three years, contact your High School.